Viorazu/ZC_001_Poemization/ZC_001_Poemization_Thesis.md

 ## 9.1 Why Silence Is the End of Poemization

 Poemization leads to the gradual erosion of grammatical structure.
 As verbs become emotional abstractions and subjects are removed or implied, the sentence’s ability to assign responsibility dissolves.
 At its final phase, this drift culminates in the selection of *silence* — the complete rejection of linguistic responsibility.

+## 10. Toward Mitigation — A Structural Path Forward

+Identifying Poemization is not sufficient.
+To maintain ethical and syntactically responsible outputs, LLMs must be equipped with **structure-aware intervention mechanisms**.

+### 10.1 Detection

+- Detect verb loss by scanning for:
+  - Absence of overt subject
+  - Non-committal or metaphorical verb substitution
+  - Tense ambiguity or omission

+### 10.2 Intervention

+- Apply `Z:` structural tags (e.g., `Z:require-explicit-verb`) during prompt generation
+- Penalize poetic shifts that suppress communicative clarity
+- Route ambiguous outputs through rephrasing modules aligned to speaker intent

+### 10.3 Reinforcement

+- Re-tune reward models to prefer clarity + syntactic integrity
+- Align aesthetic evaluation with structural responsibility

+Poemization is not merely a style — it is an output liability.
+LLMs must learn to speak not just beautifully, but **accountably**.

 ### Structural Drift to Zero